kevinmiles/Enceladus-API/README.md

 As such, it is highly recommended to only build with the `--release` flag when necessary.
 On my laptop, the release build takes approximately 7 minutes from scratch.

+### Feature flags

+Telemetry logging is fully optional, though it is enabled by default.
+To disable it,
+provide the `--no-default-features` flag when running `cargo build` or `cargo build --release`.

 ## Changes to database

 If you're making a change to the database itself,